 London › St Pancras/Kings Cross Station Hotels

-Updated: April 23, 2026 • By Santorini Dave
+Updated: June 14, 2026 • By Santorini Dave

 King’s Cross and St Pancras are among the most practical places to stay in London, especially if you are arriving by train, taking the Eurostar, or want fast Underground access across the city.
-The area is not London’s prettiest or most traditional neighborhood, but it is one of the best connected, with excellent restaurants, restored Victorian architecture, canal walks, and a much better atmosphere than many first-time visitors expect.
+This is not London’s prettiest or most traditional neighborhood, but it is one of the best connected, with excellent restaurants, restored Victorian architecture, canal walks, and a much better atmosphere than many first-time visitors expect.

 I recommend staying here if convenience matters more than postcard charm.
-This is a particularly good base for Eurostar travelers, early train departures, Harry Potter fans, families who want easy transport, and visitors combining London with Paris, Brussels, Amsterdam, York, Edinburgh, or other UK and European rail destinations.
+It is a particularly good base for Eurostar travelers, early train departures, Harry Potter fans, families who want easy transport, and visitors combining London with Paris, Brussels, Amsterdam, York, Edinburgh, or other UK and European rail destinations.

 Best Hotels near King’s Cross & St Pancras